Where Are the Dolomites?

-Cortina D’Ampezzo is a world-famous tourist center, the largest and most popular of skiing resorts in the Dolomites.
+Cortina D’Ampezzo is a world-famous tourist center, the most popular and largest skiing resort in the Dolomites.

 But Cortina D’Ampezzo is not just a skiing resort, a sports center: it’s much more than that.
-Cortina is not only a beautiful town in a highly scenic setting, even by Dolomites’ standard.
+Cortina is not only a beautiful town in a highly scenic setting, even by Dolomites’ standards.

 The Conca d’Ampezzo, the basin, wide bowl at the center of which is Cortina, excels the glorious landscape of the Dolomites area.

-Cortina itself has a fine historic center, with aarchitecture to be admired.
+Cortina itself has a fine historic center, with architecture to be admired.

 The town has a long history, and its first documented mention goes as far back as 1156.